AbhishekTiwari423/e-comm-pipeline-assessment/README.md

 The codebase is divided into two modules :
   1. Jobs - This contain all the scripts for the actual data tranformation, cleansing and aggregation of result.
   2. Tests - This contain all the test scripts to validate the jobs script which are doing the actual work.

+main script from the jobs module control the flow of the entire pipeline work. the flow of the pipeline is like main -> Reader -> data_quality_checks -> transformation -> aggregation